NhatQuangVuong/KIT325-Project-Group-13/README.md

 - Group Presentation Slides.
 - PCAP Archive Library.

-NOTE: The SYN and UDP flood folders were too big to be committed to GitHub, so they are included in the MyLO Group submissions.
+NOTE: The SYN and UDP flood folders were too big to be committed to GitHub, so they are included in the MyLO Group and Individual submissions.